Manual

 -o, --output <FILE> Write output to FILE instead of stdout.

---parallel (Experimental) Run files in parallel.
+--parallel Run files in parallel.

 Each Hurl file is executed in its own worker thread, without sharing anything with the other workers.
 The default run mode is sequential.
+Parallel execution is by default in --test mode.

 See also --jobs.